BD-IATI/bd-iati.github.io/_development/sprint-6.md

 For each category, we should show:

 * the total value in that category (e.g. sum of all commitments)
-* the amount per Bangladesh fiscal year in that category
+* the amount per **Bangladesh fiscal year** in that category

 For **commitments** and **disbursements**, in IATI, we should calculate this based on all transactions in each category.
 Remember that if we are looking at hierarchical projects, we should sum all transactions from all child projects, too.
+For **disbursements**, we should also include all **expenditures** in this category.

 For **planned disbursements**, we should calculate this based on `<budget>` elements in all activities.
 We need some slightly more complicated logic here: